 Interactivity Adds Measurable Value in DOOH [Study]

-Our large-scale study in a top-tier multiplex cinema in downtown LA proved that interactivity in digital out-of-home advertising makes it more addressable, more actionable and more attributable.
+Our large-scale study in a top-tier multiplex cinema in downtown LA showed that out-of-home screens with touchless interactivity are more addressable, more actionable, and more attributable.
 Saurabh Gupta, Director of Product at Ultraleap, gives an overview of the results.

 Interactive DOOH outperforms static DOOH

 In 2018, spend on digital out of home (DOOH) advertising overtook traditional out of home advertising.
 But with digital screens everywhere, advertisers are now looking for new ways to connect with customers.

 Almost every prediction points to interactive and experiential advertising as a key trend in DOOH.
 Given the dramatic effect interactivity has had in other channels (such as mobile and TV advertising), it would be expected that the impact of interactive digital signage would also be positive.